nebulastream/nebulastream/.github/PULL_REQUEST_TEMPLATE.md

 This change is tested by
 *(for example:)*
 - *Added integration tests for end-to-end deployment with large payloads (100MB)*
-- *Extended integration test for recovery after master failure*
+- *Extended integration test for recovery after main failure*
 - *Added test that validates that TaskInfo is transferred only once across recoveries*

 ## What components does this pull request potentially affect?